Egyptian Border Guard Corps: History

 The Egyptian Border Guard participated in World War II including stopping the sabotage of Matrouh-Alexandria railway in the Fukah region by German soldiers and shot down an axis plane and apprehended it's pilot.

+Before the June 1967 War, the army divided its personnel into four regional commands (Suez, Sinai, Nile Delta, and Nile Valley up to the Sudan).
+The remainder of Egypt's territory, over 75%, was the sole responsibility of the Frontier Corps.

 In the Six Day War, the Egyptian Border Guard intercepted and captured Israeli frogmen in the Port of Alexandria as well as supporting the retreat of Egyptian troops from Sinai using fishing boats and taking part in the battle of Ras Aleishi.

+On 6 July 1972, the Command of the Border Guard was created from the merging of the other departments and was given to the Army, rejoining the Coast Guard and Border Guard.

 Notable Former Members

 Veto Gate lists the following as former members of the Guard: